 - Don’t use corrosive cleaners like bleach on the vinyl floor.

-- Ensure to seal holes and gaps in the floor.
+- Seal holes and gaps in the floor.

 You can use vinyl floors outdoors, but the floor won’t last as long as other flooring options.
 It’s best to use vinyl floors under a roof or a covered outdoor floor to prevent it from weather elements.